crytic/echidna/README.md

 ### Building using Stack

 If you'd prefer to build from source, use [Stack](https://docs.haskellstack.org/en/stable/README/). `stack install` should build and compile `echidna-test` in `~/.local/bin`.
-You will need to link against libreadline and libsecp256k1 (built with recovery enabled), which should be installed with the package manager of your choosing.
+You will need to link against libreadline and libsecp256k1 (built with recovery enabled), which should be installed with the package manager of your choice.
 You also need to install the latest release of [libff](https://github.com/scipr-lab/libff).
 Refer to our [CI tests](.github/scripts/install-libff.sh) for guidance.

 Some Linux distributions do not ship static libraries for certain things that Haskell needs, e.g. Arch Linux, which will cause `stack build` to fail with linking errors because we use the `-static` flag.
 In that case, use `--flag echidna:-static` to produce a dynamically linked binary.